NorimboyevAzizjon/NorimboyevAzizjon/README.md

 ---

-⭐ *"Yaxshi kod - o'zining eng yaxshi hujjatidir." - Steve McConnell*
+⭐ *"Good code is its own best documentation." – Steve McConnell*